enterprisemodules/wls_profile/documentation/copy_domain.md

 This class is the default implementation to copy the packed domain from the Admin Server, unpack it on the current machine and start the nodemanager.

-Using hiera, you you can customize some of the aspects of this proces.
+Using hiera, you can customize some of the aspects of this process.

 When these customizations aren't enough, you can replace the class with your own class.
 See [wls_profile::node](./node.html) for an explanation on how to do this.